 Income-driven plans calculate your payments based on your income and family size.
 Under an income-driven plan, payments may be as low as $0 per month.
 Income-driven plans also offer the possibility of loan forgiveness after 20 or 25 years of qualifying payments and can provide valuable interest subsidies.
 Use the U.S. Department of Education’s Loan Simulator to explore your payment options.

 Take action if you want to lower your monthly payment

 After learning about your repayment options, you can apply for a specific repayment plan or ask to be placed in the income-driven plan that results in the lowest monthly payment.

 - Can I get my income-driven payment amount recalculated based on a change in my financial circumstances?
 If you previously enrolled in an income-driven plan but experienced a loss of income or increase in family size, you may qualify for a new lower payment amount due to your changed financial circumstances.

 - How do I apply for an income-driven plan or ask for recalculation?
 You can apply for income-driven repayment or request recalculation of your monthly payment amount either online or by mail.
-Additionally, for at least several months after repayment resumes, borrowers whose loans were covered by the COVID-19 payment pause can apply or request recalculation by calling their federal loan servicer.

 Ways to Apply for Income-Driven Repayment or Request Recalculation